-Splitting up marital assets?
+Dividing marital assets?

-Contact us R. Scott Pierce Appraisal Services is at your service if you need an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if your needs include an appraisal related to a divorce or other allocation of assets.